Quick Start

 ZK proof is generated

-The relayer generates a zero-knowledge proof attesting that the deposit exists in the on-chain Merkle tree, without revealing private data.
+The relayer generates a zero-knowledge proof attesting that the deposit exists in the source chain’s on-chain Merkle tree — a succinct cross-chain attestation that the destination chain can verify directly.

 4